10 Most Incredible Barn Wedding Venues in the UK | Alternative Wedding Photographer

 5. Gate Street Barn, Surrey

-In a secluded setting in the rolling Surrey Hills lies the enchanting Gate Street Barn, probably one of our favourite barn wedding venues to date.
+In a secluded setting in the rolling Surrey Hills lies the enchanting Gate Street Barn.
 Built using wood from oak trees that were felled on the farm during the hurricane of 1987, it’s a traditional barn surrounded by beautiful landscaped gardens and with views of the working organic farm.
 Prepare to be photo-bombed by the hobby herd of English Longhorn cows.

 6. Ashley Wood Farm, Wiltshire